dmcg/dmcg.github.io/_posts/2016-04-23-mocks-v-approvals-tests-part1.md

 In my current gig at [Springer Nature](http://springernature.com) ([we're hiring :-](https://www.linkedin.com/jobs/springer-science-business-media-jobs)) I’ve been TDDing some Kotlin code to index data from a web service into Elastic Search.
 All the pieces are in place, they just need to be wired together and invoked.

-The components pieces are Journals
+The component pieces are Journals

 ``` kotlin
 class Journals(...) {